nnorius/programming_projects/Games/Unity3D_BearSurvival/README.md

 Status Bar

 -	Health
-o	Health does not recharge and if it reaches 0 player randomly respawns
+ - Health does not recharge and if it reaches 0 player randomly respawns

 -	Hunger
 o	Depletes over time